 As soon as they are self-feeding, we stop as much human contact as possible.
 They now need water available to them all the time.
 When tiny, the pups are used to being dried with warm towels so, once in their new pens we give them blankets to rub themselves dry until they start to use the straw in their box.
 Once we are sure that they are managing on their own, they are moved to the otter enclosure with special insulated boxes to replace the holt that they would have as a home.
 The pups will be with us for 15 to 18 months which is the same amount of time that they would be with their mother before dispersing.

 Our Wildlife Release Manager will have found a release site for each otter to go to.
 There needs to be a temporary pen which will be fenced with electric fence sited next to a waterway – a river or a rhine.
 A plastic tub is put inside to give them access to water.
 They are moved in the boxes that they usually sleep in so it is familiar to them in their new home.
 The landowner will feed them each day.
 By this time they are eating a large trout, 2 dead chicks and mince daily so otters are very expensive to look after.
 After a week, the electric fence is taken down.
 We try to monitor post release to see if they stay in the area, but they usually travel down the water course to find a new territory.
 But we have, in the past had good camera footage of released otters eating naturally in the streams which is great.

 Your adoption will be helping our young otters every step of the way.
 We give the best care and endeavour to ensure that they will have every opportunity to have a second chance in the wild.
 Your help will be very much appreciated.
-From just £36 a year you can help these fascinating creatures.
+For just £3 a month you can help these fascinating creatures.

 Adopt a Badger